 When Brainsight is launched and you click "I agree" to the licence statement, a new project assistant window will appear.
 You can either open an existing project, create a new empty project (empty in that there are no pre-loaded template images) or create a new project pre-loaded with the MNI head images.
 You can by-pass the assistant window at any time by selecting the same options from the file menu.

-You can u common a from the n se the buttons below as a shortcut to actions.
+se the buttons below as a shortcut to actions.
 Otherwise, choose something nenu bar.

 Open Existing Project

 New Empty Project

 New MNI Head Project